U.S. agency sues Honeywell over employee wellness testing

 The company said in a statement that the EEOC was "woefully out of step with the healthcare marketplace" and unfamiliar with the details of its wellness plan.
 Biometric testing provides "valuable private information to each employee about potentially life threatening issues," the company said.

-A survey by the National Business Group on Health found that 95 percent of employers offer a health risk assessment, biometric screening or other wellness programme in 2014.
-About three-quarters of employers use incentives to engage employees in these programs, according to the organisation, which seeks to represent large employer views on health policy.
+A survey by the National Business Group on Health found that 95 percent of employers offer a health risk assessment, biometric screening or other wellness program in 2014.
+About three-quarters of employers use incentives to engage employees in these programs, according to the organization, which seeks to represent large employer views on health policy.

 Employers have been seeking guidance from the EEOC about how federal law applies to wellness programs, according to the group's president, Brian Marcotte.